On the convergence of bootstrap current to the Shaing-Callen limit in stellarators: Asymptotical models and finite collisionality

 \subsubsection{Adjoint problem}

-An even part of the distribution function perturbation $g_{\text{even}}=g^{\text{even}}$ responsible for particle flux (Ware pinch) in the adjoint problem is shown in Fig.~\ref{fig:spitf_surf} for the same cases as in Fig.~\ref{fig:g_odd_direct}.
+An even part of the distribution function perturbation $g^{\text{even}}$ responsible for particle flux (Ware pinch) in the adjoint problem is shown in Fig.~\ref{fig:spitf_surf} for the same cases as in Fig.~\ref{fig:g_odd_direct}.
 As expected, boundary layer appears at low collisionality only at the trapped-passing boundary.
-The structure of this layer well agrees with the complete analytical solution~\eq{g0_adj_comb}, i.e. $g_{\text{even}}$ is an anti-symmetric function of $\varphi$ with respect to the middle stellarator symmetry point $\varphi_b$.
+The structure of this layer well agrees with the complete analytical solution~\eq{g0_adj_comb}, i.e. $g^{\text{even}}$ is an anti-symmetric function of $\varphi$ with respect to the middle stellarator symmetry point $\varphi_b$.

 Similar to the direct problem, if the trapped-passing boundary layer is well separated from the nearest class transition boundary (lowest collisionality case, $\nuast = 10^{-6}$) the Ware pinch coefficient agrees with the asymptotic limit.
-At higher collisionalities where this boundary layer enters a class-transition boundary, one can observe increased $g_{\text{even}}$ in the local ripple wells whose lowest maximum determines this transition boundary.

-This accumulation of the particles in local ripples drives the off-set of Ware pinch since $g_{\text{even}}$ there is anti-symmetric with respect to mid-point $\varphi_b=5\pi$, what is true also for geodesic curvature and, respectively, for bounce-averaged radial drift velocity in these local ripples.
+At higher collisionalities where this boundary layer enters a class-transition boundary, one can observe increased $g^{\text{even}}$ in the local ripple wells whose lowest maximum determines this transition boundary.
+This accumulation of the particles in local ripples drives the off-set of Ware pinch since $g^{\text{even}}$ there is anti-symmetric with respect to mid-point $\varphi_b=5\pi$, what is true also for geodesic curvature and, respectively, for bounce-averaged radial drift velocity in these local ripples.
 Therefore, particles in both ripples drive the flux of the same sign.
 In the following, we will call such ripples ``off-set wells''.
-As one can see from Fig.~\ref{fig:offset_neo2_pure}, $g_{\text{even}}$ is constant in most of the off-set well, and changes only in the vicinity of class transition boundary.
-Therefore, we can characterize $g_{\text{even}}$ in the whole off-set well by its value at the off-set well bottom, which will be denoted as $g_{\text{off}}$.
+As one can see from Fig.~\ref{fig:offset_neo2_pure}, $g^{\text{even}}$ is constant in most of the off-set well, and changes only in the vicinity of class transition boundary.
+Therefore, we can characterize $g^{\text{even}}$ in the whole off-set well by its value at the off-set well bottom, which will be denoted as $g_{\text{off}}$.
 It can be seen that $g_{\text{off}}$ has similar feature to $\lambda_{bB}$, i.e. it changes sign with reducing collisionality before going to zero.

-Properties of this distribution function off-set, which was also observed in GSRAKE modelling~\citep{beidler20}, will be studied in more detail in the next section.
-Here, we only show an extra example in Fig.~\ref{fig:spitf_surf_mod}